RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 # Enter Serverless Functions with Quarkus

-This demo showcases how quickly developers can create cloud-native microservice project using Quarkus.
+This hands-on lab showcases how quickly developers can create cloud-native microservice project using Quarkus.
 Then, the application can be deployed to a function to AWS Lambda and OpenShift Serverless with JVM and Native mode.

 # Table of Contents
 1. [Generate a new Quarkus project](#GenerateNewQuarkusProject)